Breeding New Zealand White Rabbits

 A technique used in a commercial rabbitry to detect pregnancy is palpation which is done 12 to 14 days after mating.
 This is, however, a delicate procedure and can cause problems if not performed correctly.
 The doe must be handled gently.
 Do your research before attempting this and watch some videos; there are plenty on YouTube.
 The doe may be palpated in her own cage or she may be placed on a table covered with carpeting to prevent slipping.

 The ears and a fold of skin over the shoulders are held in the right or left hand; the other hand is placed under the shoulder between the hind legs and slightly in front of the pelvis; the thumb is then placed on the right side and the fingers on the left side of the two uteri for palpating the fetuses.

 You’ve heard the old saying “breed like rabbits”, but this is not always the case with domestic rabbits, especially in a commercial rabbitry.
 Putting a buck and a doe in the same cage will not always guarantee a successful mating.
-Before breeding our does, they must be at least 5 to 6 months old and a minimum of 6 to 7 pounds.
+Before breeding our does, we make sure they are at least 41/2 to 5 months old and a minimum of 6 to 7 pounds.
 A doe needs to have reached a target weight of at least 75 to 80% of their mature weight, as this is when they generally reach puberty.

 However, keep in mind, here at Crossroads Rabbitry we raise rabbits on a Commercial Level and a Semi-Intensive Rate of Production.
 Our does are serviced 10 to 20 days after kindling and the young are then weaned at 4 to 5 weeks of age.
 On a commercial level, you must be prepared to cull and replace with improved stock on a continual basis.